zhiming-xu/p1-kernel/docs/exp3/rpi-os.md

 ![](vectable_mem.png)

 *Figure above: the EL1 vector table as in memory.
-Note that EL2 and EL3 each has a vector table like this*
+EL2 and EL3 each has a vector table like this.*

 **An exception vector** (or handler) is a piece of code the CPU will execute when a specific exception happens. "*These would normally be branch instructions that direct the core to the full exception handler.*" (the ARM64 manual).

 The ARM64 hardware mandates: each exception vector can occupy`0x80` bytes maximum (thus `.align 7` in the asm code).

->  In some other architectures an exception vector could be an address to jump to.
-Note the subtle difference.

 **A vector table** is an array of exception vectors.
 Each exception level (EL) has its own vector table.
+The above figure shows the vector table for EL1.

 **The vector table for EL1**.
 Provided by our kernel.
-Purpose: to handle exceptions *taken from* EL0 (user programs) or EL1 (the kernel's own execution) *to* EL1.
+Purpose: to handle exceptions *taken from* EL0 (user programs) or EL1 (the kernel's own execution).

-Format: the kernel **define 16 exception handlers**: 4 types [SError, fiq, irq, sync] X CPU 4 execution states [EL1t, EL1h, EL0_64, EL0_32].
+Format: the kernel **define 16 exception handlers**: 4 types [sync, irq, fiq, serror] for each of the CPU 4 execution states [EL1t, EL1h, EL0_64, EL0_32].

 **Four exception types**  (focus the former two)